ANG13T/ClimaCast/README.md

 `ANALYSIS_DOWNSAMPLE` downsampling number for values to be used for integrity analysis

 `ANALYSIS_MAX_VARIANCE` maximum variance allowed between max and min value for analysis values

+## Learning and Resources
+To learn more about DJI drone digital forensics and the features of DroneXtract, refer to [this article](https://medium.com/@angelinatsuboi/a-comprehensive-guide-to-digital-forensics-with-dji-drones-fd7ef5af2891).

 ## Contributing
 DroneXtract is open to any contributions.
 Please fork the repository and make a pull request with the features or fixes you want to be implemented.